iOliverNguyen/grunt-watch-change/README.md

 ## Introduction

-This add 2 tasks `map` and `watchchange`. `map` will maps source files to dest files and execute tasks while `watchchange` will watch file changes and execute tasks only on changed files.
+This add 2 tasks `map` and `watchchange`. `map` will map source files to dest files and execute tasks while `watchchange` will watch file changes and execute tasks only on changed files.

 ## Sample usage